Antoneta Papapavli

 Antoneta Papapavli (17 February 1938 – 13 September 2013) was an Albanian actress.
-She has usually played the roles of ladies, rich women, mountaineers, directors and mothers throughout her work as both a film and theater actress.
+She played the roles of mothers, mountaineers, directors and aristocrats ladies throughout her work in films and theater.

 Personal life

 Papapavli was born on 17 February 1938 in Përmet in southern Albania.

-Papapavli died in her sleep on 13 September 2013, aged 75, in Tirana.
+She died in her sleep on 13 September 2013, at the age of 75 in Tirana.